python-sge/sge/doc/sge-pygame/pygame.rst

 instead of the number of milliseconds.

-If Pygame is built without full image support, :class:`sge.Sprite` will only support uncompressed BMP images.
-In addition, the pygame.mixer module, which is used for audio playback, is optional and depends on SDL_mixer; if pygame.mixer is unavailable, sounds and music will not play.
-If you encounter problems with loading images or playing sounds, check your build of Pygame.
+If Pygame is built without full image support, :class:`sge.Sprite` will only be able to load uncompressed BMP images.

+The pygame.mixer module, which is used for all audio playback, is optional and depends on SDL_mixer; if pygame.mixer is unavailable, sounds and music will not play.

-On some systems, the game will crash if :class:`sge.Music` attempts to load an unsupported format.
+On some systems, :class:`sge.Music` attempting to load an unsupported format can crash the game.
 Since MP3 support is limited, it is best to avoid using it; consider using Ogg Vorbis instead.

 Missing Features